emrancub/COPD-FusionNet/README.md

 This repository contains the official implementation of the paper:

-> **“COPD-FusionNet: Robust Multimodal Learning for Respiratory Disease Diagnosis”**
+> **“COPD-FusionNet: A Multimodal Multisource Fusion Network of Respiratory Audio and Symptom Metadata for COPD Screening”**
 > Submitted to **Artificial Intelligence in Medicine**, 2026.

 ---